Charlevoix et retour: un jour sur la route qui longe le fleuve

 September 2024 · 5 min read · Carrera Café · Season: autumn, summer

-Route 138 to Charlevoix is one of the most beautiful roads in Quebec.
+Route 138 towards Charlevoix is one of the most beautiful roads in Quebec.
 Not for its speed.
 Not for its layout.
-But for what it offers to see: the river on the right, the mountains gradually appearing on the left, the villages with their churches and white houses following one after another.
+For what it offers to see: the river on the right, the mountains gradually appearing on the left, the villages that follow one another with their churches and white houses.

-This guide proposes a full day starting from Quebec City, with a few chosen stops and a return in the late evening.
+This guide offers a full day starting from Quebec City, with a few chosen stops and a return late in the evening.
 Enough to understand why Charlevoix is one of Quebec's most beloved regions.
-Not enough to see everything.
-And that's intentional.
+Not enough to see it all.
+That's intentional.

 An espresso before hitting the road.
-It's a ritual.
-Not because you won't find coffee along the way, but because starting with a good coffee changes how you approach the first few hours.
+It's the ritual.
+Not because you won't find coffee along the way, but because starting with a good coffee changes how you approach the first hours.
 Carrera Café opens early.
-We're waiting for you there.
+They are waiting for you there.

-Take Route 138 eastbound.
-Don't take the highway.
-The 138 runs along the river right from Beauport and offers views that the highway never will.
-Sainte-Anne-de-Beaupré is the first major possible stop, with its basilica surprisingly large for this rural landscape.
+Take route 138 eastbound.
+Do not take the highway.
+The 138 runs along the river right from the exit of Beauport and offers views the highway will never provide.
+Sainte-Anne-de-Beaupré is the first major possible stop, with its basilica that surprises by its size in this rural landscape.

 Autumn landscape of Charlevoix with red and orange foliage reflected in the river water